Neurodiversity information for parents and young people

 Egg collection is done at Kingston hospital in an operating theatre (a special clean room used for operations and other procedures).
 Depending on the number of follicles on each ovary, the procedure can take from 10 to 30 minutes.

-Once in theatre a needle will be inserted into a vein in the back of your hand.
-Through this you will be given a strong painkiller and strong sedation.
-Your legs will be placed in stirrups
+Once in theatre, the doctor will insert a needle into a vein in the back of your hand.
+Through this they will give you a strong painkiller and strong sedation.
+Your legs will be placed in stirrups. |

 An ultrasound probe with needle attached is used to collect the eggs from the ovaries.
 The probe is inserted into your vagina and the needle is then guided through the wall of the vagina into the two ovaries in turn.
-The needle is used to puncture and drain every follicle
+The needle is used to puncture and drain every follicle. |

-You will need a relative, partner of friend to take the incubator containing the fluid to Kings Fertility Clinic immediately after the egg collection.
-At Kings Fertility the embryologists will carefully examine the fluid and freeze all the suitable eggs that are collected
+The fluid from each follicle is collected in a test tube and placed in an incubator.
+You will need a relative, partner or friend to take the incubator containing the fluid to Kings Fertility Clinic immediately after the egg collection.
+At Kings Fertility the embryologists will carefully examine the fluid and freeze all the suitable eggs that are collected. |

 Following the egg collection, you will rest in the theatre recovery area for an hour and a half or so until you feel able to go home.
+You will still feel drowsy so your relative, partner or a friend must take you home once they return from Kings Fertility. |

 Sometimes you may get fewer eggs collected than expected.
 Very occasionally we do not collect any eggs.
 This may be for a number of reasons.

-• The ovaries may not have responded well to the hormone injections.
+- The ovaries may not have responded well to the hormone injections.

-• Sometimes many follicles develop but without mature eggs.
+- Sometimes many follicles develop but without mature eggs.

-• Although the doctor will drain every follicle possible, not all contain an egg.
+- Although the doctor will drain every follicle possible, not all contain an egg.

-• Very occasionally it is not possible to reach the ovaries.
+- Very occasionally it is not possible to reach the ovaries.

 Risks of egg collection